-If you’re looking for a place to walk, study, purchase a nature-inspired gift, or schedule a meeting or wedding, we invite you to visit both locations.
-You’ll find many opportunities for individual enjoyment and learning, as well as guided tours, classes and other programs.
+We invite you to visit both locations where you will find many opportunities for individual enjoyment and learning, as well as guided tours, classes and other programs.
 Make an impact by giving a gift.

 Our mission is sustaining managed to natural ecosystems and the human spirit through plant research, display, and education.